To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

 A wide-brimmed hat is a convenient way to shield your head from the sun, but is not ideal.
 The headband, where the hat makes contact with your body, interferes with sweat production; worse, unless the hat features an open mesh design, the entrapped air space prevents proper evaporation.

-The ideal way to protect your head (indeed, your upper body) from the sun is with an umbrella.
+The optimal way to protect your head (indeed, your upper body) from the sun is with an umbrella.
 Although most people from North America and the U.K. think of an umbrella as something to ward off rain, its original — and still most common worldwide — use is as a sun shade (umbrella, diminutive of umbra "shade, shadow"; i.e., "little shade").
 Its origin is even more obvious in the word parasol (from para- "defence against" + sole "sun").

 Finally, a comment on hand fans.
 In modern times, these have largely been relegated to female use (such was not always the case).
 This is unfortunate, as a hand fan is a surprisingly effective way to create air flow — and thus evaporative cooling — with remarkably little effort.
 Many such fans are far too small to be of much practical use (you need a fairly large surface area to generate much effect), but bear this option in mind when looking for ways to beat the heat!